patrickcollins12/photon_angled_light/README.md

 # photon angled light

 TODO:
-- Set timeout on all modes
-- github push from vscode
 - Alexa
-- More fun modes: white light dropping, rotating around colors, throbbing
+- More fun modes: throbbing
 - Publish mode changes to UI?
 Would this need React?

 DONE: